drmowinckels/drmowinckels.github.io/content/blog/2024/09-01_fair_blog/index.md

     [1] "GAMM random effects"

     $metadata$description
-    [1] "  I'm working a lot with Generalized Additive Mixed Models (GAMMs) lately, and so, it seems I will be doing a small series on them as we go now.
+    [1] "Dr. Mowinckel's blog:   I'm working a lot with Generalized Additive Mixed Models (GAMMs) lately, and so, it seems I will be doing a small series on them as we go now.
 After a little feedback, I did some small alterations to the last post, hopefully it is a little easier to follow, you can read it [here](blog/gamm-spaghetti-plots-in-r-with-ggplot/). "

     $metadata$creators
     $metadata$creators[[1]]